It seems crazy, but tech is one of the few high-paying professional industries where you don’t need a degree to get hired.

 Basically just learning for free with stuff you can find online, such as YouTube tutorials, documentation, projects etc.

-This happens so often that there’s a name for it in the industry - tutorial hell.
-Basically you’re unsure what you need to know, or bounce around never finishing anything, or simply never applying for roles.
-Sure, some people get through it and learn to code for free but they are normally the outliers who are super motivated and organized.
+Basically you’re unsure what you need to know, so you bounce around never finishing anything, or simply never applying for roles.
+And sure, some people get through it and learn to code for free but they are normally the outliers who are super motivated and organized.

 What most people realize is that self taught is great for starting out but it's hard to progress, and so they start here and then move onto another option on this list.